MilesLitteral/wraylib3d/README.md

                 Djinni (https://github.com/MilesLitteral/djinni) may be an interesting tool to help with translating code for making iOS and Android Project I will have to explore what is to be done for VS and XC though I am sure they have, atleast, means of generation through Command-Line, the question is then linking

+             ** = besides a Launcher it may also need a Cross Compiler (Xross is the working title)

+        - Xross (TBA)
+          a Cross Compiler for making sure any necessary generated code is produced and applicable projects are created (vsproj, xcproj, gradles, etc).
+It is built ontop of a Interface known as Djinni for maximized Mac and Android support.
+On Windows it generates vsprojs and links them to ghc compiled .dlls (when making a uwp project) otherwise ghc will simply generate a windows executable and wrap it up with NSIS to create an executable with all the applicables in the right place.
+This is the same on Linux though in Linux's case there is also a generation stage necessary to produce the configure, makefile, and autogen.sh so make can work an gcc can link the correct libraries

         - Resource Bundler
             Handles The compiling of all project 3d Assets (and associated assets) into .AssetBundles which are accessed at runtime.
 AssetBundles can be thought of like onion data structure,